Background pattern

 • back pain, muscle cramps, pain in the legs or arms

-• tension or pain in the breasts or enlargement; breast fibrocystic disease (quists in the breasts that can become swollen or painful)
+• breast tension or pain, or increased size; fibrocystic breast disease (breast cysts that can become swollen or painful)

-• inflammation of the cervix, polyps that grow on the cervix, displacement of tissue from the inside of the cervix to the outside (ectropion)
+• cervical inflammation, polyps growing on the cervix, displacement of tissue from the inside of the cervix to the outside (ectropion)

-• changes in menstrual period (more intense, longer, irregular, or absent), pelvic discomfort, premenstrual syndrome, uterine cramps
+• changes in menstrual period (more intense, longer, irregular, or disappearing), pelvic discomfort, premenstrual syndrome, uterine cramps

 • vaginal infection (by fungi or bacteria), burning, odor, pain, discomfort, or dryness of the vagina or vulva